Dr. Cary Nelson

 Lactobacillus bacteria are the most common and important bacteria in your small intestine.
 There are a number of different species and strains in the Lactobacillus family and they can all benefit you in different ways.
 Together, they ferment carbohydrates in the gut, which creates an acidic environment in the digestive tract.
 That acidic environment is important to keep out unwanted microorganisms, though it’s not always effective.

 While it would be very difficult to become personally familiar with all of the strains that exist, it is important to be aware of as many as you can.
-Having a diversity of probiotic strains in your body has been linked to good digestive health and the prevention of obesity and other health issues.29, 30
+Having a diversity of probiotic strains in your body has been linked to good digestive health and other health issues.29, 30

 Here are some of the most well-known strains of probiotics: